-Nodal analysis for both DC and AC circuits are the same analysis technique.
+Nodal analysis for both DC and AC circuits is the same analysis technique.
 The only difference is you are now dealing with impedance in AC circuits rather than plain resistance in DC circuits.
 So if you are having problems using Nodal Analysis in DC circuits, then this technique remains a problem in AC circuits.
 This tutorial aims to be your complete guide in using Nodal Analysis for AC circuits.

 Introduction to Nodal Analysis